 There is an eclectic range of sleeping bags designed for different environmental conditions.
 There are sleeping bags for camping, trekking, and expedition or alpine sleeping bags.
 Camping sleeping bags are designed to meet your comfort and ideal for camping and traveling.
 The trekking sleeping bags are designed to maintain a high warmth-to-weight ratio.
 Whilst the expedition sleeping bags are typically expensive since they are made to be lightweight and provide excellent insulation in alpine environments.

 While buying a backpacking tent it is good to consider the weight of your tent especially if you are going on a hiking trip.
 You might choose your tent in regard to the environmental conditions you are heading in.
 If you are going to a hot temperature then ventilation is what you will need to look for.
 On the other hand, if you are going to a cold environment, then you would want to consider the typical tents which are required for cold temperatures.
-Last but not the least, you should also think about the number of people who will sleep in.
+Last but not least, you should also think about the number of people who will sleep in.
 Generally, a person needs 2 feet of elbow room at a minimum.

 If you wish to take a backpacking stove to boil water, or make coffee then you can choose the canister stoves which are practical and efficient.
 They are easy to use and carry.
-However, they do not function that well in extreme cold condition.
+However, they do not function that well in extremely cold conditions.
 You can also opt to go stove-less by taking simple foodstuff like granola bars, nuts, dehydrated fruits, and crackers.
 For this, you will need to be meticulous in your food planning while bearing in mind the nutritional needs.

 Flashlight or Headlamp